 The Department of Computer Science, founded in 1973, was the first Department to offer an Informatics Degree in Portugal.
 Since its beginning, the Department has been at the forefront and is currently home to one of the top research centres rate with “Excellent” in Informatics in Portugal, the NOVA Laboratory for Computer Science and Informatics (NOVA LINCS).

-- WiFi: Free WiFi is available in all conference rooms.
+WiFi: Free WiFi is available in all conference rooms.
 If your home institution has eduroam you’ll be instantly connected using your credentials.
-There venue can create additional Open networks that can be used without authentication.
+An additional Open network that can be used without authentication will be available as well.

-- Catering: Lunches and coffee break catering will be served in the Rectorate Atrium.
-This is an advantage since this ample atrium will be used for poster presentations.
+Catering: Lunches and coffee break catering will be served in the Rectorate Atrium.

 Getting to the Conference Venue